shhyou/bain-cs111-web-fork/pages/_assignments/exercises/exercise_0/exercise_0.md

 allowed_extensions: rkt
 due_date: 2023-09-22
 ordering: 1
-draft: 1
+draft: 0
 ---

 This assignment is super easy and super short.
-We'll basically complete the whole thing in class on Friday.
+We'll basically complete the whole thing in class on Friday <mark>but do not forget to fill out the tutorial team survey</mark>.

 * * *